VirusTotal/yara-x/site/content/blog/leveraging-macho-module/index.md

 ---
-title: "Leveraging the Mach-O module in YARA-X"
+title: "Using the Mach-O module in YARA-X"
 description: "YARA-X now features a macho module for parsing and extracting information from Mach-O binaries which aids in writing rules and detections."
 summary: ""
 date: 2024-12-18T00:00:00+01:00